10 Metrics To Measure Customer Satisfaction The Right Way

 If there’s one good starting point for insights into customer satisfaction, it’s customer loyalty.
 The behavior of returning customers and new customers providing you with good reviews is your first insight into their loyalty.

-Of course, this can also be integrated in questions in a survey after purchase.
+Of course, this can also be integrated with questions in a survey after purchase.
 But keep in mind that actual behavior tells you more than the intention a person expresses.

 Customer Loyalty also provides the base for Net Promotor Score.
 This term is often used in research and specifically in how to measure customer satisfaction.
 It comes down to one question: